tasneem-hakeem/tasneem-hakeem/README.md

 ## 💫 About Me:

 📖 I am currently advancing my skills in Android development.
-I’m open to collaborating on exciting projects and innovative ideas in mobile tech.
+I’m open to collaborating on exciting projects and innovative ideas.

 🌵 My goal is to grow into a role as an Android Developer, leveraging my hands-on experience with Kotlin & Java.